 As a subscriber, you’ll receive our monthly calendar of global textile events, a curated collection of exhibits, classes, and lectures.
 You’ll also receive a weekly information blog where we go behind-the-scenes at cooperatives, interview artisans and how they make their heritage textiles , and offer cultural and historical surveys on natural dyes and fibers.
 And always, a preview of what ClothRoads has recently added to its shop.
 What follows is a sample of just-announced indigo information here in the U.S.

 The International Center for Indigo Culture

 In a recent blog, we interviewed Donna Hardy of Sea Island Indigo.
 Soon after this post, Donna announced the formation of The International Center for Indigo Culture, Inc. She is pursuing her dream of building a facility where people could see indigo textile arts, indigo growing, and do hands-on dyeing.
 It will be a place where all the blue producing plants from around the world can be shared, and how they are used by cultures both historically and today.
 It will house classrooms, a gallery, and space for an artist-in-residence program.
-Subscribe to ClothRoads news here and receive your free Natural Dye 101: Indigo booklet.
+Subscribe to ClothRoads news here and receive a link to your free Natural Dye 101: Indigo booklet.

 Singing the Blues: The Joys of Working with Indigo

 Artisan, author, and teacher, John Marshall teaches a three-day indigo workshop followed by a five-day katazome workshop.
 If you’re interested in learning the traditional Japanese ways of working with indigo including rice-paste resist, clamp and string resists, as well as vat immersion and direct application of indigo, sign up now.
 Check out John’s classes here.